 In my small hometown, and maybe the rest of the Philippines as well, dreaming of going to another country is common.
 I say dreaming because most people don’t have the means to do so.
 But it isn’t about discovering the place or pursuing an adventure.
 Instead most Filipinos want to go abroad for greener pasture.
 The 11 million plus Filipinos working abroad (OFW’s) is a testament how most Filipinos view “going abroad” as a means to improve their lives back home.
 Even if means throwing away their diplomas, passions and professions back home in exchange of cleaning toilets abroad for bigger remittance monthly.
 I really think there’s nothing wrong with people giving up their dreams in exchange of putting food in the table for their loved ones – especially if they are doing this through legal means and not hurting other people.
 I get it.
 But what I personally don’t agree with is how most people just settle for “I’ll go abroad to WORK” mentality.
 I have heard a thousand times how people just say “Take up Nursing so you can work abroad” or “Don’t take 4-year course, just take 6-month care giving course then work abroad.
 It’s useless to work here” even if they don’t dream becoming any of these and worse “Just marry a foreigner so you can go abroad to have a better life”.
 Again, there’s nothing wrong about working as a Nurse neither as Care Giver abroad or even marrying a foreigner.
 My only point is when people settle for less than their worth.
 So while the rest of Filipinos are dreaming to work abroad (regardless if they like it or not), I dream of exploring the world.

 I worked hard to travel abroad as often as I could.
-But my ultimate dream is to go to Europe.
+But my ultimate dream is to go to Europe, especially Ireland.
 It all started when I was a kid and became a fan of European bands.
 I knew someday I’d get there.
 And step on those places where they shot their music videos, or simply go to the places that helped them develop their artistry.
 Eventually, I became fascinated with European architectures, arts and histories as well.

 But dreaming is easy.
 The road to fulfilling your dreams however is not.
 Especially if you come from a country that doesn’t have a strong passport and getting a visa is a hard work.
 But one thing I’ve learned in life is giving up is a more expensive option for your dreams.
 So with that thought in my mind, I pressed on.